• HOME

 The yellow bathing suit was also a one piece, which meant less burn marks on my tummy as I skidded down the make shift slip-and-slide my older brother had attached to the pool.
 We actually ended up with a pretty fantastic obstacle course that summer.

-We had the trampoline set up on it’s side with a sprinkler splashing against it causing extra thrill seeking risk as we hurled our bodies against it squealing as it was forced back on it’s legs bouncing across the puddles, before hurling ourselves off it on to the slip and slide that ran for about 3 metres before smashing our way into the pool at the end.
+We had the trampoline set up on it’s side, with a sprinkler splashing against it causing extra thrill seeking risk, as we hurled our bodies against it.
+Squealing as it was forced back on it’s legs bouncing across the puddles, hurling ourselves off it on to the slip and slide.
 It was delightful.

 Care Free.